joris97jansen/borrowser/README.md

 - Fetch a web page on demand (via [reqwest](https://docs.rs/reqwest)).
 - Display status + the first 500 characters of the page as a preview.

-It’s very early — the goal is to learn the fundamentals step by step.
+It’s very early, and the goal is to learn the fundamentals step by step.

 ---